XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 spec:
   containers:
   - name: myapp-container
-    image: nginx
+    image: alpine
     command: ['sh', '-c', 'echo Hello Kubernetes!']
 ```
-It describes a Pod and specifies a Pod name by using metdata.
-In the Pod `spec` you can see that the container is based on `image` busybox.
+It describes a pod and specifies a pod name by using metadata.
+In the pod `spec` you can see that the container is based on `alpine` image.
 It also specifies which command to run inside the container after it has been created.

-### Creating a Pod from a template
+### Creating a pod from a template
 In your terminal, move to the repository directory named 'resources/lab10'.
 ```
 user@machine:/mnt/d/Projects/gh/ContainerWorkshop-Docs$ cd resources/lab10/